Area Attractions

 1076 East 16th Street, Holland

 Walk the wooded trails or tour the historic farmhouse at Van Raalte Farm Park.
-This city park contains a farmhouse and outbuildings set on a hilltop overlooking pasture and woodlands including a valley and a branch of the Black River.
+This city park contains a farmhouse and outbuildings set on a hilltop overlooking pasture and woodlands, including a valley and a branch of the Black River.
 All parking lots provide access to nature trails.
 Picnic shelters and play structures are available.

 Van Raalte Farm Park is dog-friendly, so long as your dog is leashed, and the park contains a dog park for canine fun.